-Offroad Vietnam has been offering professional guided, semi-guided and self guided motorbike tours and motorcycle adventures through Vietnam since December 2006.
-All guided and semi-guided trips start from Hanoi but are open to end anywhere in Vietnam.
-We ride to places that are not easily accessible by cars or other means of transport.
+Offroad Vietnam has been offering professional guided, semi-guided, and self-guided motorbike tours and motorcycle adventures through Vietnam since December 2006.
+In general, all guided and semi-guided trips start from Hanoi.
+However, you are open to ending anywhere in Vietnam.
+In general, we ride to places that are not easily accessible by cars or other means of transport.
 This means we see a REAL VIETNAM and experience a true Vietnamese life at homestays.
-On your trip, the tour leader will incorporate any event in the region into the riding days and you take part in a real Vietnamese event.
-We ride in small groups and you have maximum personal attention, your experience from a motorbike excursion will be unique and you will remember it for long.
+On your Hung King Temple Festival trip, the tour leader will incorporate any event in the region into the riding days and you take part in a real Vietnamese event.
+We ride in small groups and you have maximum personal attention, your experience from a motorbike excursion will be unique and you will remember it for a long time.
 For more information, please contact us.

 – 2020: Thursday, April 2nd

 – 2019: Sunday, April 14th

 – 2017: Thursday, April 6th

 – 2016: Saturday, April 16th

 – 2015: Tuesday, April 28th

 Booking code for Hung King Temple Festival: OV48